 Case-1b: Originating [1] INVITE contains no Identity header

 On receiving [1] INVITE in Figure 6, SP-b STI-VS skips verification since there is no Identity header.
 Based on local policy, SP-b STI-AS performs authentication for calling TN-a, and adds a SHAKEN Identity header with an attestation level of "Gateway" to [2] INVITE.
-On receiving [3] INVITE from SIP-PBX-1, SP-b STI-AS performs normal “div” authentication, adds a second Identity header containing the “div” PASSporT, and routes [4] INVITE to SP-c.
+On receiving [3] INVITE from SIP-PBX-1, SP-b STI-AS performs normal “div” authentication, and replaces the received Identity header with an Identity header containing the “div” PASSporT, and routes [4] INVITE to SP-c.